Spontaneous scalarization: Generalizations of scalarization to other fields and instabilities

 The spontaneous vectorization model of Eq.~\eqref{action_vt} modifies the ``mass term'' in the field equation for the vector field.
 Hence, the first impression might be that it leads to a tachyonic instability as in scalarization.
 However, this approach is naive, and a thorough analysis reveals that theories of vectorization necessarily carry ghost instabilities in addition to tachyonic ones.
-Following \textcite{Silva:2021jya}, one way to understand this is using the Stueckelberg trick~\cite{Ruegg:2003ps} where we introduce a scalar field $\psi$ in the action~\eqref{action_vt} by the substitution
+Following \textcite{Silva:2021jya}, one way to understand this is to use the Stueckelberg trick~\cite{Ruegg:2003ps} where we introduce a scalar field $\psi$ into the action~\eqref{action_vt} using the substitution

 This leads to the scalar equation of motion

 where the covariant derivative $\overline{\nabla}$ is compatible with the new metric